Getting a feeding tube comes with a lot of baggage — literally!

 the right pump

 The hospital will provide a pump for you, but not all brands are the same!
 If there’s something about your pump that doesn’t work for you, ask about other options.
-For example, if you have difficulty lifting heavy or bulky objects, the usual Kangaroo pump may not be a great choice.
-Tubie friends with challenges like EDS have found the Infinity pump easier to lug around.
+For example, if you have difficulty lifting heavy or bulky objects, the first pump offered may not be a great choice.

 As our Friend Kiera put it, “tubie clips are the MVP!”
 They attach to your clothes so you can loop the excess tubing into them.
 This keeps the tubing out of the way but also protects you if the tube gets caught or pulled – it yanks on the clip rather than the tube and intestines.
 Various stylish clip options are sold on Etsy.